Child labor in palm oil industry tied to Girl Scout cookies

 The RSPO was created with the best of intentions and it attempts to factor in the interests of a wide array of groups, including environmental organizations, industry leaders and banks.
 Its mission was not to flip a switch overnight, but to encourage the mammoth palm oil industry to evolve after years of breakneck growth and little outside oversight.

-Still, for many food and cosmetic companies facing increased pressure from conscientious consumers, the association’s stamp of approval has become the go-to answer when questions are raised about their commitments to sustainability.
+Still, for many food and cosmetic companies facing increased pressure from conscientious consumers, the RSPO's stamp of approval has become the go-to answer when questions are raised about their commitments to sustainability.

 Monitoring the millions of workers hidden beneath palms covering an area equal to roughly the size of New Zealand, however, is next to impossible.